 - Never.
 If this option is chosen, the frequency cap never resets.
 If the frequency cap is reached, the booking or creative won't be displayed anymore.

-A campaign with a frequency cap won't be delivered to visitors who do not accept cookies (see The user privacy settings of a browser).
+Adhese won't deliver a campaign with a frequency cap to visitors who do not accept cookies (see The user privacy settings of a browser).

 A frequency cap also resets after a visitor has deleted cookies from its browser.
 As a result, a capped campaign will only be shown at a second page view because Adhese first has to check whether the visitor accepts cookies.